-There is no physical evidence linking him to the crime - none of the DNA evidence matches Marcellus.
-Marcellus was convicted based on the testimony of two individuals with troubling pasts and who received monetary compensation.
-Marcellus’ case needs the governor's intervention to save his life.
+But there is no physical evidence linking him to the crime – none of the DNA evidence matches Marcellus.
+He was convicted based on the testimony of two individuals with troubling pasts and who received significant consideration, including monetary compensation, from the prosecutor's office.

-Beyond the question of guilt, Missouri’s death penalty is broken for many reasons, including but not limited to racial injustice, disparities in representation and sentencing, prosecutorial misconduct, public opinion.
+Missouri’s death penalty laws are broken for many reasons, including but not limited to: racial injustice, disparities in representation and sentencing, and prosecutorial misconduct.
+For example in Missouri, an individual is 14 times more likely to receive a death sentence when the homicide victim is a white woman.
 These issues are all present in Marcellus Williams’ case.

 - Missouri Attorney General